Presidential Fitness Test

+History

-The Kraus-Weber test
+The Kraus–Weber test

 The impetus for the style of physical testing that developed into the Presidential Fitness Test was a research study conducted by Dr. Hans Kraus and Dr. Sonya Weber in the early 1950s.
-The study, originally connected to their research in lower back pain, resulted in a diagnostic test for muscular fitness called the "Minimum Muscular Fitness Test," which would later come to be known as the "Kraus-Weber Fitness Test."
+The study, originally connected to their research in lower back pain, resulted in a diagnostic test for muscular fitness called the "Minimum Muscular Fitness Test", which later came to be known as the "Kraus–Weber Fitness Test".
 As its original name implies, Drs.
-Kraus and Weber considered the test to determine minimum fitness levels; it consisted only of 6 basic exercises.
+Kraus and Weber considered the test to determine minimum fitness levels; it consisted only of six basic exercises.

 One of their experiments involved conducting the fitness test on 4,000 children on the East Coast, which showed that 56.6% of children between 6 and 16 failed the test.
-The high rate of failure alarmed the doctors, and spurred them to question whether the findings were dependent on location.
+The high rate of failure alarmed the doctors and spurred them to question whether the findings were dependent on location.
 Dr. Kraus enlarged the experiment, testing 3,000 rural, urban, and suburban children in Italy, Switzerland, and Austria with the help of fitness activist Bonnie Prudden.
-On average, they found that only 8.2 European children failed the test.
+On average, they found that only 8.2% of European children failed the test.
 From their results, Drs.
 Kraus and Weber concluded that, despite American children's high standard of living, they lacked "sufficient exercise to keep them at the minimum level of muscular fitness."
 The study had a sensational effect on American media, provoking alarm in parents, school administrators, and government officials.
-In 1955, government officials including John Kelly, the National Director of physical fitness during WWII, approached President Eisenhower with the findings of the study.
-Apparently moved by the seemingly alarming results, Eisenhower called a meeting of various sports and fitness authorities, and appointed Vice President Richard Nixon as the chair of a new presidential committee dedicated to developing a national fitness program.
+In 1955, government officials, including John Kelly, the National Director of physical fitness during WWII, approached President Eisenhower with the findings of the study.
+Moved by the seemingly alarming results, Eisenhower called a meeting of various sports and fitness authorities and appointed Vice President Richard Nixon as the chair of a new presidential committee dedicated to developing a national fitness program.